-Recent works show that discourse analysis ben-002 efits from modeling intra- and inter-sentential levels separately, where proper representations for text units of different granularities are desired to capture both the meaning of text units and their relation to the context.
-In this paper, we propose to take advantage of transformers to encode contextualized representations to dynamically capture the information required for discourse dependency analysis on intra- and 011 inter-sentential levels.
-Motivated by the observation of writing patterns shared across ar-013 ticles, we propose to design sequence labeling methods to take advantage of such struc-014 tural information from the context, which substantially outperforms traditional direct classification methods.
-Experiments show that our 017 model achieves state-of-the-art results on both English and Chinese datasets.
+Recent works show that discourse analysis benefits from modeling intra- and inter-sentential levels separately, where proper representations for text units of different granularities are desired to capture both the meaning of text units and their relations to the context.
+In this paper, we propose to take advantage of transformers to encode contextualized representations of units of different levels to dynamically capture the information required for discourse dependency analysis on intra- and inter-sentential levels.
+Motivated by the observation of writing patterns commonly shared across articles, we propose a novel method that treats discourse relation identification as a sequence labelling task, which takes advantage of structural information from the context of extracted discourse trees, and substantially outperforms traditional directclassification methods.
+Experiments show that our model achieves state-of-the-art results on both English and Chinese datasets.
+Our code is publicly available1.

-1 Introduction
+Introduction 1

-Discourse dependency parsing (DDP) is the task of identifying the structure and relationship between Elementary Discourse Units (EDU) in a document.
-It is a fundamental task of natural language understanding and can benefit many downstream applications.
+Discourse dependency parsing (DDP) is the task of identifying the structure and relationship between Elementary Discourse Units (EDUs) in a document.
+It is a fundamental task of natural language understanding and can benefit many downstream applications, such as dialogue understanding (Perret et al., 2016; Takanobu et al., 2018) and question answering (Ferrucci et al., 2010; Verberne et al., 2007).

-Although existing works have achieved much progress using transition systems (Jia et al., 2018b,a; Hung et al., 2020) or graph-based models (Li et al., 2014a; Shi and Huang, 2018; Afantenos et al., 2015), this task still remains a challenge.
+Although existing works have achieved much progress using transition-based systems (Jia et al., 2018b,a; Hung et al., 2020) or graph-based models (Li et al., 2014a; Shi and Huang, 2018; Afantenos et al., 2015), this task still remains a challenge.
 Different from syntactic parsing, the basic components in a discourse are EDUs, sequences of words, which are not trivial to represent in a straightforward way like word embeddings.
-Predicting the dependency and relationship between EDUs sometimes necessitates the help of a global understanding of the context so that contextualized EDU representations in the discourse is needed.
-Furthermore, previous studies have shown the benefit of breaking discourse analysis into intra- and inter-sentential levels, building sub-trees for each sentence first and then assembling sub-trees to form a complete discourse tree.
+Predicting the dependency and relationship between EDUs sometimes necessitates the help of a global understanding of the context so that contextualized EDU representations in the discourse are needed.
+Furthermore, previous studies have shown the benefit of breaking discourse analysis into intra- and inter-sentential levels (Wang et al., 2017), building sub-trees for each sentence first and then assembling sub-trees to form a complete discourse tree.
 In this Sentence-First (Sent-First) framework, it is even more crucial to produce appropriate contextualized representations for text units when analyzing in intra- or inter-sentential levels.

-Figure 1: An example of discourse dependency tree in SciDTB.
+Figure 1: An excerpt discourse dependency tree in SciDTB.
 Each indexed block is an EDU, and the origin of the arrow pointing to a particular EDU is its head.

-Figure 1 shows a discourse dependency structure for a scientific abstract from SciDTB (Yang and Li, 2018).
+Figure 1 shows an excerpt discourse dependency structure for a scientific abstract from SciDTB (Yang and Li, 2018).
 The lengths of EDUs vary a lot, from more than 10 words to 2 words only (EDU 12: tests show), making it especially hard to encode by themselves alone.
-Sometimes it is sufficient to consider the contextual information in a small range as in the case of EDU 13 and 14, other times we need to see a larger context as in the case of EDU 1 and 4, crossing several sentences.
-This again motivates us to consider encoding contextual representations of EDUs separately on intra- and inter-sentential levels to dynamically capture specific features needed for discourse analysis on different levels.
+Sometimes it is sufficient to consider the contextual information in a small range as in the case of EDU 13 and 14, other times we need to see a larger context as in the https://github.com/YifeiZhou02/Improve-Discourse-Dependency-Parsing-with-Contextualized-Representations case of EDU 1 and 4, crossing several sentences.
+This again motivates us to consider encoding contextual representations of EDUs separately on intraand inter-sentential levels to dynamically capture specific features needed for discourse analysis on different levels.